The New Bet: How Mainstream News, Prediction Markest, and Gambling Apps are Trapping a Younger Generation in Debt - Blockchain Moment

 • 2022-2023: Regulatory scrutiny increased, with the CFTC proposing a ban on election betting markets in May 2024, impacting PredictIt.

-• October 2024 Kalshi, a prediction market regulated by the Commodity Futures Trading Commission (CFTC), won a lawsuit enabling it to offer event contracts, which pay $1 to winners and $0 to losers, on the presidential election (Donald Trump traded at 59% on election day).
+• October 2024: Kalshi won a lawsuit enabling it to offer event contracts on the presidential election (Donald Trump traded at 59% on election day).

 • Fall 2024: Prediction markets exploded in popularity as users bet heavily on the US Presidential Election, with Polymarket and Kalshi seeing massive volume.